Kličevica Castle

 Kličevica Castle, locally known as Utvrda Kličevica, lies in a forest west of the town of Benkovac, in the county of Zadar in Croatia.

-In 1409, Dalmatia was split up when one part was sold to the Republic of Venice, while the other part belonged to the Croatian-Hungarian Kingdom.
-The Croatian area of Benkovac then became a border region and local Croatian nobility erected multiple fortifications to defend their lands against the Venetians.
+In 1409, Dalmatia was divided when one part was sold to the Republic of Venice, while the other part belonged to the Croatian-Hungarian Kingdom.
+The Croatian area of Benkovac then became a border region, and local Croatian nobility built multiple fortifications to defend their lands against the Venetians.

-Kličevica Castle was then built, in 1454, by the local Croatian nobles of Kurjakovići to protect their lands against the Venetians.
-Ownership of the area was contested by the Venetians and the castle was attacked several times.
-Evidence of its military role were a bronze 3-barreled cannon, arrows, crossbow-missiles and stone catapult balls, found inside the keep during archaeological campaigns.
+Kličevica Castle was constructed in 1454 by the local Croatian nobles of Kurjakovići to protect their territory from the Venetians.
+Ownership of the area was contested by the Venetians, and the castle was attacked several times.
+Evidence of its military role includes a bronze three-barreled cannon, arrows, crossbow missiles, and stone catapult balls, found inside the keep during archaeological excavations.

-In 1527, when the area was taken over by the Ottomans Empire, the Croats abandoned the castle, and it was left to the Turks.
-Apparently, because of its isolated location, the Ottomans had no interest in it, and it fell to ruin.
+In 1527, when the area was taken over by the Ottoman Empire, the Croats abandoned the castle, leaving it to the Turks.
+Apparently, due to its isolated location, the Ottomans had no interest in maintaining it, and it fell into ruin.

-The castle, situated in a pine forest and next to a small canyon of the Kličevica stream, has an irregular rectangular plan with a tall oval keep on its north corner.
-The entrance to the keep was at the 2nd floor level.
-Nowadays, you can enter it by 2 ways; through an opening on basement floor level inside the castle where there is a climbing rope to get to the 2nd floor.
-Or through another opening, probably a former window, on the outside of the castle, also equipped with a climbing rope.
-I didn't have the guts to use either of the ropes…
+The castle, situated in a pine forest near a small canyon of the Kličevica stream, has an irregular rectangular plan with a tall oval keep on its northern corner.
+The entrance to the keep was on the second-floor level.
+Today, you can enter it in two ways: through an opening on the basement floor inside the castle, which has a climbing rope to reach the second floor, or through another opening, likely a former window, on the outside of the castle, also equipped with a climbing rope.
+I didn't have the courage to use either rope.

-Kličevica Castle is freely accessible.
-A beautiful little castle in a great natural location.
+Kličevica Castle is freely accessible, a beautiful small castle in a great natural setting.

 Gallery